-- If you are enrolled in The Empire Plan with prescription drug coverage through Empire Plan Medicare Rx and then enroll in a Medicare Part D or other Medicare plan outside of NYSHIP, the Centers for Medicare and Medicaid Services (CMS) will terminate your Empire Plan Medicare Rx coverage.
-This means you and your covered dependents will be terminated from The Empire Plan and will have no Empire Plan coverage for hospital, medical/surgical, mental health and substance abuse or prescription drugs. - If you are enrolled in a NYSHIP Medicare Advantage HMO and then enroll in a Medicare Part D or other Medicare plan outside of NYSHIP, CMS will terminate your enrollment in the NYSHIP HMO.
+- If you are enrolled in The Empire Plan with prescription drug coverage through Empire Plan Medicare Rx and then enroll in a Medicare Part D or Medicare Advantage Plan outside of NYSHIP, the Centers for Medicare and Medicaid Services (CMS) will terminate your Empire Plan Medicare Rx coverage.
+This means you and your covered dependents will be terminated from The Empire Plan and will have no Empire Plan coverage for hospital, medical/surgical, mental health and substance use or prescription drugs. - If you are enrolled in a NYSHIP Medicare Advantage HMO and then enroll in a Medicare Part D or Medicare Advantage Plan outside of NYSHIP, CMS will terminate your enrollment in the NYSHIP HMO.

-Be sure you understand how enrolling for additional Medicare coverage will affect your overall benefits.
+Be sure you understand how enrolling in additional Medicare coverage will affect your overall benefits.
 If you have questions, please call the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).